by Jenny Thompson, PhD, Director of Education

 Evanston Gold Stars.
 Each star represented a resident who died in the war.

 Those who did not serve in the war, but died on the home front during the pandemic, were not represented in any public memorial.
 During the quarantine periods, all funerals or services were ordered to be private only.
+And as a result, the losses suffered because of the pandemic seemed strictly personal.
 Grief and mourning took on a rigorously private aspect.

 Occasionally, a small reflection of the widespread private mourning that was going on throughout the city appeared:

-By 1920, the pandemic was not the only thing to vanish.
-Most references to the experience of the pandemic had all but vanished from the popular press.
+By 1921, the pandemic was not the only thing to vanish.
+Most references to the experience of the pandemic had all but disappeared from the popular press.
 It was as if it had never happened.
 Looking ahead.
 Not looking back.

 A (Missing) Legacy